samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 ### Encounter Pace and Tension

 A good story hooks you in with an interesting introduction, builds tension steadily throughout the story, then reaches a climactic conclusion.
-It’s not always easy to mimic that structure in an adventure where the players control their characters’ actions, but you can use the encounters you plan to build tension toward a climax.
+It's not always easy to mimic that structure in an adventure where the players control their characters' actions, but you can use the encounters you plan to build tension toward a climax.

-Each encounter in an adventure is an opportunity to make the characters’ situation more complex and urgent, with more significant consequences.
+Each encounter in an adventure is an opportunity to make the characters' situation more complex and urgent, with more significant consequences.
 Successive encounters raise the tension in an adventure naturally, as characters spend their limited resources.
 Variety also contributes to a sense of escalating tension.
 Build variety into your encounters in three ways:

 **Vary Encounter Type.** Use a mix of social interaction, exploration, and combat encounters.
 Different types of encounters provide different amounts of tension (generally, combat encounters offer the most), but they also feel very different and can have drastically different stakes.

 **Vary Encounter Difficulty.** Include encounters that offer low, moderate, and high difficulty.
-A mix of low- and moderate-difficulty encounters early in the adventure can lead to a climactic high-difficulty fight, perhaps against the adventure’s primary villain or another threat.
+A mix of low- and moderate-difficulty encounters early in the adventure can lead to a climactic high-difficulty fight, perhaps against the adventure's primary villain or another threat.

 **Vary Threats.** Build encounters using different threats.
 If the characters are delving into a kuo-toa temple and therefore expect many encounters to include various kuo-toa, look for opportunities to include different monsters that might serve as guards, pets, or allies to the kuo-toa.
 Include a variety of hazards, environmental dangers, and traps in exploration encounters, and use NPCs with different personalities and different goals in social interaction encounters.